Diversity, inclusion and belonging

 We want our applications to be open to everyone.
 If you require any adjustments to fully participate in the application/interview process, please get in touch with our Talent Acquisition team on +61 (0)2 9292 9222 or email email@example.com

 We understand the unique challenges and concerns that trans and gender diverse applicants may have throughout the recruitment process.
 If you would like to understand more about the process and how we can support trans and gender diverse applicants please contact Holly Whale on +61 2 9292 6761 or email firstname.lastname@example.org

 Workplace Gender Equality - Public Report for 2020 -2021

 The Workplace Gender Equality Act 2012 (WGE Act) places a focus on promoting and improving gender equality and outcomes for both women and men in Australian workplaces.

-In accordance with the requirements of the WGE Act, IAG lodged its annual public report with the Workplace Gender Equality Agency on 7 June 2019.
+In accordance with the requirements of the WGE Act, IAG lodged its annual public report with the Workplace Gender Equality Agency on 30 May 2022.
 Use the link below to open the report.